 - At least one of the other vehicles has insurance with a provider licensed in Ontario

 Driving without insurance is dangerous for everyone involved.
-Not only will it impact the safety of yourself and others, but it could also break your bank, as the costs involved with this act can be extreme.
+Not only does it impact people’s safety, it could also break your bank, as the costs involved can be extreme.

 Have more questions?
 Get in touch with one of our licensed insurance professionals.
-We are always ready to answer any and all insurance related questions!
+We are always ready to answer your insurance related questions!